Text: Solveig Hansen, 2022

 - Titanic in her final hour

-– Michelangelo at work in the Sistine Chapel
+- Michelangelo painting the Sistine Chapel

 - The Great Library of Alexandria

-– And the list goes on…
+And the list goes on…

-I’m torn between three choices:
+I’m torn between three possibilities:

 Where would you go?